Reunite project interface

 - Close all or close unchanged tabs in that group.

-- Open the Webview or Documentation utility tab.
+- Open the Webview, Documentation, or Replay utility tab.

-- Toggle word wrap for the active editor tab (when a text file is active).
+- Toggle word wrap for the active editor tab.

 - **[Reunite](/docs/realm/reunite/reunite)** - Learn about Reunite's features